A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

-We chose to utilize $K=12$ basis functions for our analysis.
-With data spanning over 122 years, adopting 12 splines enabled us to capture decadal patterns using each spline effectively.
-To optimize the hyperparameter $\theta$ for the PC prior and achieve the most precise fit in our semiparametric regression, we computed WAIC values across a range of $\theta$ values, spanning within the interval \{0.5, 1, ..., 5\} for $\theta$.
-After examining the northern, middle, and southern regions individually, we identified the optimal values for $\theta$ that yielded the lowest WAIC values.
-Specifically, for the Northern Western Ghats region, $\theta$ = 4.5 demonstrated the most favorable outcome.
-Similarly, for the middle Western Ghats region, $\theta$ = 3.5 was identified as optimal, while for the southern Western Ghats region, $\theta$ = 1.5 exhibited superior performance.
-As a result, these chosen $\theta$ values were employed for their respective regions during the final model fitting stage.
+For our analysis, we use $K=12$ cubic B-spline basis functions with equidistant knots.
+With data available across 122 years, adopting 12 splines enables us to effectively capture decadal patterns using each spline \citep{hazra2020multivariate}.
+Here, the hyperparameter $\alpha_0$ for the PC prior being a tuning parameter, we compute WAIC values across a range of $\alpha_0$ values, spanning from 0.5 to 5 with a 0.5 increment, and achieve the most precise fit for our semiparametric regression.
+After individually examining the northern, middle, and southern regions, we identify the optimal values for $\alpha_0$ that yield the lowest WAIC values, and the optimal choices for these regions are $\alpha_0 = 4.5$, $\alpha_0 = 3.5$, and $\alpha_0 = 1.5$, respectively.
+As a result, these optimal $\alpha_0$ values are employed for their respective regions during the final model fitting stage.

-We fitted six models corresponding to the two models and all three regions.
-For each of the model fits, we generated 10,000 MCMC samples for each model parameter.
-The initial 3,000 samples were removed as burn-in and subsequently excluded from the analysis.
-Additionally, we employed a thinning interval of 5.
-To evaluate convergence, mixing, and the behavior of the chains derived from the MCMC process, we visualize the trace plots of the parameters associated with both model fits in the supplementary materials.
+For all three regions, we fit the two competing models in \eqref{eq:data_app_two models}.
+For each of the model fits, we generate 50,000 MCMC samples for each model parameter.
+The initial 15,000 samples are removed as burn-in and subsequently excluded from the analysis.
+Additionally, we employ a thinning interval of 5, and finally, we have 7,000 posterior samples for drawing inference.
+To evaluate the convergence and mixing of the chains derived from the MCMC process, we visualize the trace plots of the parameters associated with both model fits in the supplementary materials.
 Specifically, we present the trace plots of the shape parameter $\alpha$ for each region.
-The regression parameters also exhibited similar satisfactory mixing behavior.
+The regression parameters also exhibit similar satisfactory mixing and convergence.